Sonny Digital: 2011–2013: First charting singles and success

 In March 2012, Sonny produced Gorilla Zoe's mixtape Gorilla Zoe World.
 The tape was certified bronze for being downloaded over 25,000 times on popular mixtape site DatPiff.
 In early 2012 Sonny also worked on Gucci Mane's mixtapes Trap Back and I'm Up.
 On June 8, 2012, Sonny Digital released his debut rap single, "Business Man", featuring rapper Que.
 The song was produced by BWheezy.

 Sonny produced 2 Chainz' single "Birthday Song", which was released on July 24, 2012.
 Sonny created the original beat, which was later modified by a number of GOOD Music producers – Kanye West, BWheezy, Anthony Kilhoffer, Lifted and Mike Dean.
 The single peaked at number 49 on the US Hot 100, and also entered top 10 of the R&B and Rap charts.
 The official music video was released on August 30, 2012, and became a viral success, gaining over 30 million views on YouTube.

 Later in 2012, Sonny produced the track "Don't Get Me Started", which was featured on the deluxe version of DJ Khaled's album Kiss the Ring, as well as on Ace Hood's mixtape Body Bag 2.
-The official video for the promo single was released on August 17, 2012 on Ace Hood's YouTube channel.
+The official video for the promo single was released on August 17, 2012, on Ace Hood's YouTube channel.
 Sonny was featured on Jo FloWroshus' single "Attention" from his 900° album.
 In an interview with BET Sonny stated he was working with artists B.o.B, Ace Hood and Wiz Khalifa, and making a new mixtape with fellow producer Drumma Boy.
 He also wants to work with a famous pop singer like Justin Bieber.

 In March 2013, Sonny released a collaboration mixtape with rapper Que, titled Forbes Atlanta.

-2014-present: Billboard top 10 and more projects
+2014–present: Billboard top 10 and more projects

 In 2014, Sonny produced the track "Tuesday" by ILoveMakonnen and Drake.
 The song peaked at number 12 on the Billboard Hot 100.

 In August 2018, Sonny produced the Travis Scott song "Stargazing", which peaked at number eight on the Hot 100 and earned Sonny his highest charting single.

 In 2019, Sonny announced a follow-up collaboration project with Black Boe, the album to be titled Black Goat II, after 2017's Black Goat.

 Other ventures

-In 2011, Sonny created his own label, Sonny Digital Music Group.
-Currently, he is the only artist signed to the label.
+In 2011, Sonny founded his own self-titled record label.